 The final cell involves discursive openness in the context of an alliance of disimilars.
 The young Japanese girls photographing each other in front of the memorial to Sasaki Sadako in Hiroshima's Peace Memorial Park.
 They all make 'victory V' signs that they'll refer to, if asked, as signifying peace.
 But the sign is the automatic response of young Japanese girls to a camera lens whatever the circumstances-cool, not hot.
-A little farther up the delta, in front of the scaffolded ruin of the A-bomb dome a young Japanese father is taking a photograph of his family-the obligatory tourist shot.
+In front of the scaffolded ruin of the A-bomb dome a young Japanese father is taking a photograph of his family-the obligatory tourist shot.
 The mother is holding her baby in her arms.